ARS-coding/OOP-TMDB-movie-website/README.md

 # movie-website
-This project created by the collaboration of me and @udenizdemirbilek .
+This project has been created by the collaboration of @ARS-coding and @udenizdemirbilek .